-Students can reach me through our Canvas email system or Pronto messaging if they need to contact me.
+Students can reach me through our Canvas email system or Pronto messaging.
 Please do not use a private or IVC student email for communication.
 I will respond within 24 hours or less, excluding weekends.
 If a student has not received a reply within that timeframe, please resend the original message and notify me of your attempt.